filipecalegario/awesome-generative-ai/README.md

 ## Generative AI history, timelines, maps, and definitions

+* [Cartography of generative AI](https://cartography-of-generative-ai.net/): "What set of extractions, agencies, and resources allow us to converse online with a text-generating tool or to obtain images in a matter of seconds?"
 * [The Rise of Generative AI Large Language Models (LLMs)](https://informationisbeautiful.net/visualizations/the-rise-of-generative-ai-large-language-models-llms-like-chatgpt/): interactive timeline visualization made by Information Is Beautiful
 * [The AI Timeline (@TheAITimeline) / X](https://x.com/TheAITimeline)
 * [Generative AI for Beginners: Part 1 — Introduction to AI | by Raja Gupta | Medium](https://medium.com/@raja.gupta20/generative-ai-for-beginners-part-1-introduction-to-ai-eadb5a71f07d)